Chemical element: Stability

 Elements with atomic numbers 83 through 94 are unstable enough that radioactive decay of all isotopes can be detected.
 Some of these elements, notably bismuth (atomic number 83), thorium (atomic number 90), and uranium (atomic number 92), have one or more isotopes with half-lives long enough to survive from before the Solar System formed.
 The remaining longest-lived isotopes have half lives too short for them to have been present at the beginning of the Solar System, and are therefore "transient elements".
 Of these 11 transient elements, five (polonium, radon, radium, actinium, and protactinium) are relatively common decay products of thorium and uranium.
 The remaining six transient elements (technetium, promethium, astatine, francium, neptunium, and plutonium) occur only rarely, as products of rare decay modes or nuclear reaction processes involving uranium or other heavy elements.

 The remaining 24 heaviest elements (those beyond plutonium, element 94) are radioactive, with half-lives so short that they are not found on Earth and must be synthesized.
 Five have been discovered in the spectrum of Przybylski's star, from element 95 (americium) to 99 (einsteinium).
 These are thought to be neutron capture products of uranium and thorium.
 All 24 heavier elements are radioactive, with short half-lives; if any of these elements were present when the Earth formed, they are certain to have completely decayed, and if present in novae, are in quantities too small to have been noted.
 Technetium was the first purportedly non-naturally occurring element synthesized, in 1937, though traces of technetium have since been found in nature (and also the element may have been discovered naturally in 1925).
 This pattern of artificial production and later natural discovery has been repeated with several other radioactive naturally occurring rare elements.

 The lightest radioactive isotope is tritium, which undergoes Beta decay with a half-life of 12.3 years.
 At 2×10^19 years, over 10^{9} times the estimated age of the universe, bismuth-209 has the longest known alpha decay half-life of any nuclide, and is almost always considered on par with the 80 stable elements.
-The isotope tellurium-128 transmutes through double beta decay with a half life of 2.25×10^24 years, over 100,000 longer than bismuth-209.
+The isotope tellurium-128 transmutes through double beta decay with a half life of 2.25×10^24 years, over 100,000 times longer than bismuth-209.
 The primary source of radiation exposure from isotope decays in the human body come from carbon-14 and potassium-40 intake, which produce an annual effective dose of 0.17 mSv.